jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 10-12
 H.S. | C.S.U. (e) | U.C. (e)

 This course is designed to further expand the development of proficiency in the four skills emphasized in French III: listening, speaking, reading, and writing.
 The approach is literacy-based and incorporates reading and discussion to support student language acquisition.
 French IV is taught entirely in French and students are required to use French to communicate in all class activities.
-The class°Øs cultural focus (explored through film, literature, and other media) addresses the French-speaking world.
+The class‚Äôs cultural focus (explored through film, literature, and other media) addresses the French-speaking world.
 Knowledge of grammatical structures and vocabulary will be reviewed, refined and expanded upon to allow the student to communicate in spontaneous and authentic situations.

 FRENCH LANGUAGE AND CULTURE, ADVANCED PLACEMENT
 Prerequisite: Completion of French IV, grade of A or French IIIH, grade of B both semesters 10 Credits | Grades 11-12
 H.S. | C.S.U. (e) | U.C. (e) | *Weighted Course

 AP French is a rigorous and enriching course that will help students to be fully prepared for the AP French exam.
 Students enrolled in the class should be able to communicate at the intermediate to pre-advanced level according to the ACTFL (American Council on the Teaching of Foreign Languages) Performance Guidelines for K-12 learners.
-The course will provide opportunities to help strengthen and develop students°Ø listening, reading, writing, and speaking skills in each of the three modes of communication, namely interpersonal, interpretive and presentational, as defined in the Standards for Foreign Language Learning in the 21st Century.
+The course will provide opportunities to help strengthen and develop students‚Äô listening, reading, writing, and speaking skills in each of the three modes of communication, namely interpersonal, interpretive and presentational, as defined in the Standards for Foreign Language Learning in the 21st Century.
 In this course students will compare their own culture to that of the Francophone world.
 Ultimately, the main objective is for students to acquire language at the advanced level so that they may spontaneously communicate both verbally and in writing in French while discussing current events, literature, history, film, and daily life.
 World Language

 AP French is conducted almost exclusively in French.
 The class provides students with diverse learning experiences equivalent to a third year, college-level French course.
 Instructional materials are chosen, created by and intended for native French speakers.
-Students are expected to extract meaning, analyze, synthesize, and react to various authentic materials such as audio and video recordings (podcasts, interviews, TV news), literary texts (poems, novels, excerpts, plays, children°Øs books), and non-literary texts (newspaper and magazine articles, advertisements).
+Students are expected to extract meaning, analyze, synthesize, and react to various authentic materials such as audio and video recordings (podcasts, interviews, TV news), literary texts (poems, novels, excerpts, plays, children‚Äôs books), and non-literary texts (newspaper and magazine articles, advertisements).

 MANDARIN I
 Prerequisite: None